IFRS 16

 What is the difference between payments in arrears and in advance?

 Payments in arrears are made at the end of each payment period, while payments in advance are made at the beginning.
-This distinction materially affects the present value calculation — payments in advance result in a higher lease liability because the first payment is not discounted.
+This distinction materially affects the present value calculation.
+Payments in advance result in a higher lease liability because the first payment isn't discounted.
 The formula for an annuity in advance multiplies the standard PV annuity factor by (1 + r), where r is the periodic discount rate.
 Most commercial leases require payment in advance (rent due at the start of each month).

 How is the right-of-use (ROU) asset measured under IFRS 16?